Instagram Blew Facebook and Twitter – Social Media Surprise

 Now, we know that even for an experienced internet marketer, this kind of result is a little surprising.
 And it is hard to believe that Instagram can defeat Facebook and Twitter by that much gap.
 But wait, we got some practical examples for you which will make the case a little plausible.
 Given below is the screenshots of a video shared by Red Bull on their both Facebook and Instagram brand pages.
 And as you can see, the data speaks for itself.

 As you can see in the image above, from Red Bull’s massive 43 million Facebook fans, only 2,600 people liked the video.
 On the other hand, out of 1.3. million Instagram fans, 36,000 people liked the post.
 That means, about 0.006% like rate per fan for Facebook and 3% like rate for Instagram.
+Check out these social media and small business statistics for a further look into internet marketing.

 And it is not just limited to Red Bull or just one type of brands.
 There were all types of brands in the study.
 So, if you not already using Instagram for your business then you should think about it.
 Now, bear in mind that we are not saying that it is the end of the world if you don’t have an Instagram account for your business.
 The results, conversion rate would surely differ with the business category.
 So, give it a try and stick with it if you see results coming.
 Also, you can check our social media services for more exposure of your Brand on major social media platforms.
 Feel free to follow us on Instagram 🙂